vakila/ai-town/README.md

 ### Run the code

-To run both the front and and back end:
+With the environment now properly configured, run both the front and and back end:

 ```bash
 npm run dev